exponea/exponea-android-sdk/Documentation/in-app-personalization.md

     using the Android SDK
 ---

-Through in-app personalization, Engagement provides ways to display campaigns within your mobile applications.
+Through in-app personalization, {user.mkg} provides ways to display campaigns within your mobile applications.
 In-app personalization can take the form of in-app messages that appear as overlays or pop-ups, or in-app content blocks that appear in line with the app's existing content.

 The following two pages describe how to implement in-app messages and in-app content blocks using the SDK: